 In early 2008 I quit my job at Groupon after Ken Pelletier, then CTO, showed me a demo of Google Maps on his iPhone.
 I went on to release Drum Kit, one of the most popular apps in the App Store built by an indie developer.
 It had over 10 million downloads, and was featured in Apple's iPod Touch ad campaign.

 Around 2013, I started getting disillusioned by the tech industry and considered studying to become a nutritionist.
 However I decided to apply my skills to non-profits instead.
-I joined TED, where I re-wrote their iOS app in Swift.
+I joined TED, building new versions of their iPhone and iPad apps.